sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 A record of this bike's unique traits
 -------------------------------------

-While this article logs my rebuilding of this bike, my true motivation for writing this is to provide a record of the unique specifications, measurements, and idosyncracies of the Dahon Classic III.
+While this article logs my rebuilding of this bike, my true motivation for writing this is to provide a record of the unique specifications, measurements, and idosyncracies of this 1980's Dahon folder.
 For a model of bike so common as this one (cheap used Dahons of this era are typically easy to come by and they even appear to have attracted a cult following in parts of Southeast Asia), clear documentation regarding this bike's unique specifications is very difficult to find on the Internet.
-I did come by some forum discussions indicating that this was not always the case, and that there was someone who at one point written extensively about this bike.
+I did come by some forum discussions indicating that this was not always the case, and that there was someone who at one point had written extensively about this bike.
 But it sounded like this person's site pages had vanished from existence some time ago.

 Build experiences and important specifications
 ----------------------------------------------